 Pasta with Red Beans and Broccoli

-This hearty pasta is a sturdy, everyday kind of dish, with a fusion of Italian and Asian flavors.
+This hearty pasta dish featuring broccoli and red beans, flavored with miso, is a sturdy, everyday dish, fusing Italian and Asian flavors.
 You can use any kind of small red bean, but adzuki beans are especially good in this.
 You’re less likely to find them in cans, but they don’t take as long as other bean varieties to cook.
+Photos by Evan Atlas.

 Serves: 4 to 6

 - 8 ounces spiral pasta (rotini or rotelle)

 - 1 large onion, quartered and thinly sliced

 - 2 good-sized broccoli crowns, cut into bite-sized pieces